triadic-cosmos/triadic-cosmos/README.md

 ---

-## 🧩 Dual Time as Structural Necessity in Simulation and Unification
+## 🧩 Fun Fact: Dual Time as Structural Necessity in Simulation and Unification

 The Triadic Cosmos framework shows that **dual time is not optional** but a *structural requirement* for any coherent world—physical or simulated.